HOW TO CHOOSE… Trekking Poles & Headtorches

 Luminosity (measured in lumens)

 The higher the lumens, the brighter the headtorch’s beam.
 If you just want to light your way around camp at night, then you don’t need a super-bright headtorch.
 On the other hand, if you’re using your headtorch to run on trails and rough terrain at night, you’ll need a bright headtorch to light up obstacles at speed.
-Brighter isn’t always better: a particularly bright light can make it harder for you to look at maps, and it also reflects light in misty/foggy conditions, meaning you can’t distinguish features as well.
+Keep in mind that brighter isn’t always better: a particularly bright light can make it harder for you to look at maps, and it also reflects light in misty/foggy conditions, meaning you can’t distinguish features as well.
+The brighter and more powerful the headlamp, the pricier it tends to be.
+Your choices can range from the 600 lumen Ledlenser NEO10R to the 50 lumen Petzl e+LITE emergency headlamp.

 Flood vs. spotlight beam

 Headtorches may offer a strobe light, a brightness memory (so you can turn your light off and on and it will remember your last setting), or red, green and blue night vision modes.
+The prime example is the Black Diamond Storm Headlamp, which has all of the above – but you might not need all of them.
 Decide which features you’ll actually use and keep in mind that you don’t want to be standing around clicking and holding buttons to get back to the setting you need.

 Nobody wants to be halfway through a hike and have their light die on them.
 If you’re on long trips and won’t have access to charging points, pick a headtorch with a long battery life.
 If you’re only going to use your headtorch sparingly, or for short to medium runs, then a shorter battery life isn’t a problem.
 Remember that battery life changes depending on your headtorch’s settings.
 Maximum burn times always list the headtorch’s life using the lowest setting.